sileht/cotyledon/README.rst

 The first one was replaced by another Oslo lib called `futurist <http://docs.openstack.org/developer/futurist/>`_ and the second part by *Cotyledon*.

+Our main issue was greenlet that doesn't run in timely fashion because we don't monkeypatch the python stdlib anymore.
+Making `Tooz <http://docs.openstack.org/developer/tooz/>`_/`Oslo.messaging <http://docs.openstack.org/developer/oslo.messaging/>`_ hearbeats to fail.
+And processes that doesn't exists as expected due to greenpipe never processed.

 Unlike oslo.service, cotyledon have:
 * The same code path when workers=1 and workers>=2
 * reload API (on SIGHUP) hooks work in case of you don't want to restarting children